-Your gift will not only assist the ongoing care and treatment of these sweet souls, but also support the continuing investigation into their case.
-Tiny pups like this are only lifted out of dangerous situations because concerned animal-lovers like you act.
+Tiny pups like these are only lifted out of dangerous situations because compassionate animal-lovers like you act.
 All animal cruelty investigations in B.C. are 100% donor funded.